A Finding Aid to the Alexander Archipenko Papers, 1904-1986, bulk 1930-1964, in the Archives of American Art, by Catherine S. Gaines

 At age 15, Archipenko began studying art at the University of Kiev in his native city; he was expelled three years later for criticizing the teachers.
 He then went to Moscow where he worked on his own and exhibited in several group shows; his first solo exhibition was held in the Ukraine in 1906.

-In 1912, at the age of 25, Archipenko established an art school in Paris, an endeavor he continued throughout his life.
+In 1912, at the age of 25, Archipenko established his first art school in Paris.
 He spent the war years working quietly outside of Nice, and soon afterwards circulated an extensive exhibition of his works throughout Europe.
-In 1921, Archipenko settled in Berlin, opened an art school there, and married sculptor Angelica Bruno-Schmitz who was known professionally as Gela Forster.
+In 1921, Archipenko settled in Berlin, opened an art school there, and married sculptor Angelica Bruno-Schmitz, who was known professionally as Gela Forster.

 Archipenko's reputation was solidly established and the majority of his ground-breaking work - adaptation of Cubist ideas to sculpture, sculpto-paintings and incorporation of negative space in sculpture - was accomplished prior to his 1923 arrival in the United States.
-His most innovative work executed in America was the Archipentura, invented circa 1924 and patented in 1927, a machine with rolling cylinders that displayed "animated paintings" using motion and light.
-Other creations of particular interest are carved Lucite sculptures, illuminated from within, that were executed in the mid-1940s.
+One of his most innovative works executed in America was the Archipentura, invented circa 1924 and patented in 1927, a machine with rolling cylinders that displayed "animated paintings" using motion and light.
+Other creations of note are carved Lucite sculptures, illuminated from within, that were executed in the mid-1940s.

-In addition to running his own schools, Archipenko taught at a number of colleges and universities, running workshops, and serving as a visiting professor.
+In addition to running his own schools, Archipenko taught at a number of colleges and universities, where he ran workshops, and served as a visiting professor.
 He wrote and lectured extensively about his philosophy of art and theories of creativity, publishing several articles and a book, Archipenko: Fifty Creative Years, 1908-1958 (1960).